Joint criminal enterprise: Indictments to Croat leaders

-ICTY found, in a first-instance verdict, that General Ante Gotovina participated in a joint criminal enterprise with Croatian President Franjo Tuđman with the goal to do "the forcible and permanent removal of the Serb population from the [territory occupied by the forces of the] Republic of Serbian Krajina".
-Nevertheless, ICTY's appeals chamber acquitted Ante Gotovina, Ivan Čermak, and Mladen Markač of all charges, including the one of participation in the joint criminal enterprise.
+The ICTY found, in a first-instance verdict, that General Ante Gotovina along with Ivan Čermak and Mladen Markač participated in a joint criminal enterprise with Croatian President Franjo Tuđman with the goal to do "the forcible and permanent removal of the Serb population from the [territory occupied by the forces of the] Republic of Serbian Krajina".
+Nevertheless, ICTY's appeals chamber acquitted Gotovina, Čermak, and Markač of all charges, including the one of participation in the joint criminal enterprise.
 In April 2001, ICTY chief prosecutor Carla Del Ponte stated that she was preparing to indict Tudjman prior to his death in December 1999.

 In May 2013, Jadranko Prlić and others were found guilty for taking part in the joint criminal enterprise with Tudjman for crimes committed in the Croatian Republic of Herzeg-Bosnia against Muslims.
 However, on 19 July 2016, the Appeals Chamber concluded that the "Trial Chamber made no explicit findings concerning [Tuđman's] participation in the joint criminal enterprise and did not find [him] guilty of any crimes."
 In November 2017, the ICTY reaffirmed the first-instance verdict that Tudjman, as well as some other senior Croatian officials, had participated in a joint criminal enterprise with the defendants with the aim of persecuting Bosniaks.

+Indictments to Kosovar Albanian leaders

+In September 2026, former Kosovo President and head of the Kosovo Liberation Army (KLA) Hashim Thaci, along with politicians and former KLA leaders Jakup Krasniqi, Kadri Veseli and Rexhep Selimi were found guilty of war crimes and sentenced to prison sentences by the Kosovo Specialist Chambers.
+The court ruled that they were part of a joint criminal enterprise which targeted perceived opponents of the KLA, including Albanian, Serb and Roma people.